smm3000/CV/README.md

 Expedia (Mar 2020 to Nov 2021)
 *Senior Finance Analyst*

-* Worked cross-functionally with Product & Tech on a number of customer-focused solutions that reduced financial and operation risk to the business.
+* Worked cross-functionally with Product & Technology teams to create and implement customer-focused solutions across different business areas.
-* Led a significant process re-design project for a coupons, which was a key marketing lever across brands and regions.
-* Responsible for financial reporting and processes for significant marketing spend areas of the business.
+* Oversaw process reviews, including creating and implementing procedures to minimise risk and promote consistency across brands.
+Worked collaboratively with various departments to assess and incorporate stakeholder priorities.
+* Led the coupon process redesign across Expedia Group.
+This project involved understanding and analysing customer experience, market needs, internal user requirements and risk.
+Final deliverables culminated in several product changes and new business processes.

 KPMG (Oct 2015 to Feb 2020)
 *Assistant Manager*

-* Led a number of engagements that involved working and communicating with multiple internal and external stakeholders.
-* Had a wide range of clients that were in different industries - this involved using problem solving and analysis skills on a wide-range of issues.
+* Conducted ISA compliant audits on various clients from FTSE 100 companies to SMEs across multiple sectors.
+* Leveraged communication skills to build relationships with clients and senior stakeholders across a variety of business sectors.
+* Led on several client engagement opportunities, with strong experience in gathering information, understanding requirements and questioning judgments made.
+Ability to identify and resolve issues across different business cases.
-* Completed chartered accountancy qualifications whilst working full-time.
+* Completed the ICAEW ACA qualification whilst working full-time.

 ## Skills